 - Slow down and pay attention to your food.
 When we eat too quickly, our hunger and satiety signals get all out of whack.
 It takes about 20 minutes for our stomach to tell our brains that we’re full, so eating more slowly can help us recognize those cues before we go past the point of fullness.

 Headache, nausea, tummy troubles, and fatigue are just some of the nasty side effects of imbibing.
 While most of the symptoms we feel when we’re hungover stems from dehydration, alcohol can irritate the lining of our stomach, which can lead to heartburn, nausea, abdominal pain and diarrhea.
 Not fun!
-Drinking excessively also means you’re less likely to get up for some early morning sightseeing.
+Drinking excessively also means you’re less likely to get up for some early morning hiking and sightseeing.

 Unfortunately, the only tried and true method to eliminate hangovers is to just drink less, but if you are going to have a few (or more!) here are some tips:

 - Don’t drink on an empty stomach, but avoid over-doing it.
 Overeating can also trigger a lot of GI symptoms like heartburn and abdominal pain.
+Try to find the right balance for your gut!

 - Avoid excess sugar.
 Added sugars can be a trigger for IBS-symptoms (think cramps, bloating, diarrhea).
 Stick to what you know you can easily tolerate.